wookdev/munged-org/rofl/girlfriend-review.md

 If you are good-looking and have a commanding personality and a good sense of humor, you will have the resources to obtain a fancy, high-end model.
 On the other hand, if you are ugly, smell bad, and wear polyester clothes, your choices are more limited.
-Keep your purchasing power in mind when considering your selection.</p>
+Keep your purchasing power in mind when considering your selection.

-Although the salesman will tell you that a girlfriend can be financed, CR does not recommend this practice: due to inflating expectations, the required monetary outlay will actually *increase* with time.</p>
+Although the salesman will tell you that a girlfriend can be financed, CR does not recommend this practice: due to inflating expectations, the required monetary outlay will actually *increase* with time.

 ### Used vs. New?

 A question many girlfriend seekers have to address is whether to get a new or used girlfriend.
-The answer to this question will, roughly speaking, be determined by your age:</p>
+The answer to this question will, roughly speaking, be determined by your age:

 <table>
 <tr>